Skip to Content

 Use Good Quality Chocolate Chips

-Higher quality chocolate chips can make a big difference in taste since they melt more smoothly and have richer flavor.
+Higher quality chocolate chips can make a big difference in taste since they melt more smoothly and have a richer flavor.

 Experiment with Toppings